dmrozik87/paymove-recruitment-task/BACKLOG.md

     - reviewer IP view

 #### 30.01.2024

 - create endpoints: 2 pts.
     - to create comment
     - to get comments by ipId
 - create frontend for comment section: 4 pts.
 - update IP status change logic: 2 pts.

+#### 31.01.2024

+- create modals to: 1 pts.
+    - display message to a user during login if credentials are invalid
+    - display message to a user during registration if name or email are already taken

 #### TODO:

+- create README.md
-- registration form validation on frontend
+- registration form validation on frontend 4 pts.
-- display message to a user during registration if name or email are already taken
-- display message to a user during login if credentials are invalid